contensis/contensis.github.io/docs-src/projects/delete-a-project.md

 # Delete a project
-A project can only be deleted by a System Administrator with access to the management console.
+A project can only be deleted by a System Administrator with access to the *Management Console*.

 To delete a project follow the steps, please bear in mind that deleting a project is irreversible.
 The only way to restore a project is from a database backup.